18F/ReVAL/README.md

 # django-data-ingest

-`data_ingest` is a reusable Django project managing data submisstions to a central gathering point by file uploads.
+`data_ingest` is a reusable Django project managing data submissitted as file uploads to a central gathering point.
 Each file generally contains multiple data rows, and each user may submit multiple files.

 The [default installation](docs/default.md) exposes a very basic and minimal